markjreed/advent-of-code/2015/day11/README.md

 # 2015 Day 11 Solution
-The randomly-chosen language for today is Perl 5.
+The randomly-chosen language for today is Perl 5, which is almost cheating since it has built-in support for exactly the sort of alphabetic increment required by the puzzle.

 To run: `perl day11.pl input.txt`.